morinted/art_of_chording/docs/introduction/how-steno-works.md

 Even though making chords on a steno machine is slower (around 3-4 chords a second) than a typist on a keyboard (around 5-10 keys a second), a stenographer gets more out of each chord and comes out on top.

 Machine stenography was originally developed in the late 1800s for taking down spoken word, but has evolved to be used as a general keyboard replacement.
 It is used professionally in courtrooms, and as an accessibility tool for realtime captioning and transcription.
 A certified court reporter in the United States must be able to write 225 words per minute.
-Human speech is 180 words per minute.
-Most people type around 60 words per minute, but there are [exceptional typists](https://seanwrona.com/typing.php) who can type around 150 words per minute.
+Human speech averages around 180 words per minute.
+Most people type around 60 words per minute, but there are [exceptional typists](https://seanwrona.com/typing.php) who can type upwards of 150 words per minute.

-Stenography is used in an amateur fashion by hobbyists, writers, programmers, and office workers.^[See the diversity of learners in the [Open Steno Project community survey](http://plover.stenoknight.com/2020/03/corrected-survey-responses-link.html)] This book, as part of the [Open Steno Project](http://www.openstenoproject.org/), aims to bring the art of stenography—the art of speaking through your fingers, _The Art of Chording_—to everyone.
+Stenography is used in an amateur fashion by hobbyists, writers, programmers, and office workers.^[See the variety of uses that learners have in the [Open Steno Project community survey](http://plover.stenoknight.com/2020/03/corrected-survey-responses-link.html)] This book, as part of the [Open Steno Project](http://www.openstenoproject.org/), aims to bring the art of stenography—the art of speaking through your fingers, _The Art of Chording_—to everyone.

 ::: tip
-If you're fascinated with how steno works and you want to learn more, you're in the right place!
-This is a free, open source textbook that aims to teach steno to anyone and everyone.
+If you're fascinated with how steno works and you want to learn more, **you're in the right place!** This website is a free, open source textbook that aims to teach steno to anyone and everyone.
 The Open Steno Project tries to keep software and learning materials free, while supporting the development of affordable hardware options.
 [Download Plover today](https://github.com/openstenoproject/plover/releases) and learn how to use it by moving on to the next lesson.
 :::